Palencia mining basin: First prospections

-A locomotive of La Robla railroad derailed in the vicinity of the Guardo station, in an image from the 1940s.
+A locomotive of La Robla railway derailed in the vicinity of the Guardo station, in an image from the 1940s.
 The construction of this narrow-gauge railway line opened up a distribution possibility for coal from Palencia that had a decisive influence on the sector.

-The construction of La Robla Railroad meant the definitive backing for the development of mining in the province of Palencia.
+The construction of La Robla railway meant the definitive backing for the development of mining in the province of Palencia.
 Its project was due to the great importance acquired by the metallurgical industry in Biscay at the end of the 19th century (since 1902, Altos Hornos de Vizcaya), and its important repercussion in the Spanish industrial development.
 The main problem of this industry was the high cost of transporting the coal needed to produce the coke used to feed the blast furnaces.
 This fuel reached the Biscayan ports by sea, coming from Asturias and England.
 This fact caused that the porcentual importance of the fuel in the production cost of the iron ingot in Biscay doubled and even tripled what it represented in other iron and steel areas such as Pittsburgh, Loire or Westphalia.
 The need arose for an efficient means of transport to link the isolated Palencia and Leon basins with the emerging Basque steel mills.
 The chosen one was the railroad, which after the Industrial Revolution had become the most advantageous land transport.

 There were several projects to solve this communications problem during the end of the 19th century.
 After the study of possible variants, the final project, which linked the towns of La Robla in León and Balmaseda in Biscay, the work of the prestigious mining engineer from Guipuzcoa, Mariano Zuaznavar, was presented to the Cortes on 26 November 1889.
 Zuaznavar (1841–1916), with great experience in mining operations, convinced the Bilbao businessmen of the economic interest of investing in the project, in such a way that the shareholders of the railroad were also the owners of the mining operations.
 The works were carried out very quickly.
 On 6 October 1892 —in barely two years— the first section was inaugurated, between Valmaseda and Espinosa de los Monteros, 45 km long and overcoming one of the greatest unevenness of the route.
 The main section of the line (Valmaseda-La Robla) was inaugurated in 1894, barely four years after the beginning of the works.
 Subsequently, two branches were added to connect with the cities of León and Bilbao.

 Mariano Zuaznavar is a key figure in the history of mining in Palencia.
 The engineer from Guipuzcoa was employed from 1878 onwards as facultative director of the Orbó mines, where he designed a masterpiece of mining engineering of the time: the Orbó Underground Canal.
-Later, in 1889, he was the promoter and designer of La Robla railroad, which was the definitive boost to the mining industry in Palencia.
+Later, in 1889, he was the promoter and designer of La Robla railway, which was the definitive boost to the mining industry in Palencia.